By Jeffrey S. Lapin, CPM, DREI

 The policy should state that the building’s janitorial provider or in-house cleaner must prevent items from being left on the floor that might present a slip-and-fall or trip-and-fall hazard.
 If such hazards cannot be immediately eliminated, precautions must be taken to keep persons from that area and prevent accidents.

-The specific maintenance procedures for this floor should include the periodic application of a non-slip floor finish to make it safer.
-A periodic test to indicate the slip resistance of a particular floor surface (known as the Coefficient of Friction or COF) is a recommended best practice in our industry.
+The specific maintenance procedures for this floor might include the periodic application of a non-slip floor finish to make it safer.
+A periodic test to indicate the slip resistance of a particular floor surface (known as the Coefficient of Friction or COF) is a recommended best practice in our industry as a way to prevent accidents.

 All such policies, procedures and maintenance should be properly documented in sufficient detail to allow a third party to easily verify that the Property Manager is taking reasonable and appropriate measures to prevent an injury.